 He assists our clients with business turnaround, start-up, growth management, and sale advisory.
 David has a specialty in financial analysis/modeling, which helps facilitate decision-making and improve operational effectiveness.
 He also assists public sector clients with analyzing and assessing institutional risk.

 David has founded and operated his own businesses, allowing him to understand many of the day-to-day challenges facing DWH clients.
 As a business operator, he developed comprehensive operational structure and procedures, and has taken strategic business plans from conceptualization to implementation.
 David has worked with the FDIC for the past 7 years.
 During the height of the financial crisis, he advised the FDIC on resolving failed financial institutions, and more recently is helping to assess and manage the residual liabilities resulting from the bank failures.

-With an extensive finance and operations background, Monica King has over 15 years of experience with companies of varying size and industry, including responsibility for locations across North America, Europe, and Asia.
+With an extensive finance and operations background, Monica King has over 15 years of experience with companies of varying size and industry, in locations across North America, Europe, and Asia.

 Emma Baranowski has more than 15 years of experience in administrative positions and received her B.S. in Communications from Grand Valley State University.

 She is responsible for the day-to-day operation and administration of the firm, with responsibilities that encompass many aspects of the business.
 Emma handles the accounts payable, accounts receivable, and billing functions for DWH.
 She also administers various human resources plans and procedures for all company personnel and assists in the development and implementation of company policies and procedures.